-Add in the flour mixture 1/3 at a time, and mix cookie dough to combine.
+Step 4: Add in the flour mixture ⅓ at a time, and mix cookie dough to combine.

-Finally add mini pretzels, m&ms, Chex cereal, and caramel corn.
+Step 5: Finally add mini pretzels, m&ms, and Chex cereal.
 Using your hands to mix these in will work best, or use a wooden spoon to stir them in.